Dalat International School

 Dalat International School is a private boarding school in Penang, Malaysia.
 Founded as a boarding school for children of missionaries in Southeast Asia, it has grown into an international school with a diverse student population.
-As of the beginning of the 2017-2018 school year, there are 650 students representing 28 different countries.
-It is one of eleven schools on the island and is the only one offering an American curriculum.
+AT the beginning of the 2017-2018 school year, there were 650 students representing 28 countries.
+It is one of eleven schools on the island and the only one offering an American curriculum.

 History

 Dalat School was founded in 1929 as a private Christian boarding school in Dalat, Vietnam to provide a North American elementary and high school education for children of Christian and Missionary Alliance (C&MA) missionaries in Indochina.
 In 1962, Reverend Archie E. Mitchell, who was on staff at the school with his wife Betty, was abducted by Viet Cong guerrillas.
 As the Vietnam War escalated, in 1965, the teachers and staff were evacuated by the USAF to Bangkok, Thailand.
 During this period, the school was located in the American Club on Wireless Road, which is across the street from the US Ambassador's residence.
 Eight months later, the school relocated to Tanah Rata in the Cameron Highlands of Malaysia where it remained for six years.

-During the late 1960’s, the school administrators looked for a new location after the conclusion of the Indonesia–Malaysia confrontation, because the British forces based in Penang were withdrawing from the peninsula.
-In June 1971, Dalat moved into the former British R&R facility known as "Sandycroft" along the beaches of Tanjung Bunga in Penang, Malaysia, where it remains to this day.
-Despite some renovations and additions to the buildings, the initial architecture and layout of the property remains largely unchanged since the school moved in.

-Since 1999, Dalat has been governed by an inter-denominational school board.

-Organization

-Dalat is divided into three sections: Elementary School (PS-4), Middle School (5-8) and High School (9-12), each having its own principal, who reports to the director.

-Admissions

-Dalat still serves its purpose of educating "TCKs" and the North American expatriate community but has since opened its doors to students of all faiths and nationalities who meet the admissions criteria.
-Priority for financial aid is still given to students whose parents work for Christian organizations.